The Adventures of Buckaroo Banzai Across the 8th Dimension (1984 Movie)

 At the end of the movie, we were promised the sequel Buckaroo Banzai Against the World Crime League, and those who enjoyed the first film were certainly looking forward to more adventures from this group.
 Sadly, though, that continuation never happened.
 This film thumbed its nose at the Hollywood establishment and delivered a completely unique product that defied easy categorization and that marketers found nearly impossible to promote.
 They chose instead to do very little promotion, and this resulted in a disastrous Box Office run (making back less than one fourth of its budget) when it was first released.
 Sherwood Studios ended up going bankrupt and that was the final nail in the coffin on the sequel at that time.

 However, the movie quickly caught on in the home video market, and it went on to become a cult hit.
 The rights to the property were tied up in the bankruptcy proceedings, though, so the promised sequel remained dormant; even the home video release of the original film was held up.
 In 1998, FOX began developing a television series based on the character, but nothing ever came of that.
 In 2016, another television reboot was announced for Amazon’s Prime Video, this time with Kevin Smith attached, but that appears to have fallen off the radar as well.
+(You can read more about the sequel at this link.)

 The Story Continues: